 With today’s economy, the first question on anyone’s mind is generally related to salary.
 Will I make a decent living if I choose a trade in diesel mechanics?
 Will it be enough to support my family?
 Will the cost of training be worth the salary?
 Is there job security?
 Is it a wise choice?
 The answer to all those questions is “yes,” however, you’re not going to get rich, by no means, but you will be able to provide an honest living for yourself and family, all while helping others.

 The job outlook for diesel mechanics is very positive.
-Due to the excessive freight that is shipped continually across our country, the BLS reports that the field is expected to grow by 9% – 12% between 2016 to 2026, which is as fast as the average for all occupations.
-Job security is most assured for those with proper training and applicable certifications.
+Due to the excessive freight that is shipped continually across our country, the BLS reports that the field is expected to grow by 5% between 2018 to 2028, which is as fast as the average for all occupations.
+Job security is almost assured for those with proper training and applicable certifications.

 Like any other career, you will need to start at the bottom and work your way up.
-Most who begin their career in mechanics of any kind start in a home garage.
+Usually, most who begin their career in mechanics of any kind start in a home garage.
 Although that type of hands-on training is helpful, formal training from a reputable school is imperative to take advantage of the best salary.
-On-campus training is very common to find in your local community, however, some trade schools do offer online classes, as well.
+On-campus training is very common to find in your local community; however, some trade schools do offer online classes, as well.